tonjevs/tonjevs/README.md

 - 👋 Hi, I’m Tonje a student at UiO
 - 👀 I’m interested in hardware and coding
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and HTML
 - 📫 How to reach me tonjevs@icloud.com

 <!---